Singer Jack Johnson schedules September 2022 stop at USANA Amphitheatre | Gephardt Daily

-WEST VAKKET CITY, Utah, Dec.
+WEST VALLEY CITY, Utah, Dec.
 6, 2021 (Gephardt Daily) — Singer-songwriter Jack Johnson has announced a 2022 tour including a stop in Utah.

 The tour will stop in West Valley City at the USANA Amphitheatre on Sept.
 2. The scheduled special guest for the concert is Ziggy Marley.